KDP Formatting

 TL;DR

-KDP requires 0.125" bleed on top, bottom, and outside edges (not the inside) for any interior where artwork touches the page edge.
+KDP requires 0.125" bleed on top edges (not the inside) for any interior where artwork touches the page edge.
 Your PDF either declared bleed without adding it, added it on the wrong edges, or used a non-standard amount.
 Re-export with the trim+bleed page size and 0.125" bleed boxes.
 Verify with the free /audit/kdp-readiness/ Score.

 What this error means